 Star rating summary

 InMotion Hosting has a reputation for performance and reliability.
 Not only does it offer good hardware infrastructure, but server-level software optimizations are also handled equally well across all plans.
-That said, we found the interface a bit cluttered and challenging to navigate, especially given the number of configurations you can tweak and the lack of organization in the labelling structure.
+That said, we found the interface a bit cluttered and challenging to navigate, especially given the number of configurations you can tweak and the lack of organization in the labeling structure.

-However, we had to dock InMotion in the experience category.
+However, we had to dock InMotion heavily in the experience category.
 The dashboard was difficult to navigate and it doesn't offer any guided WordPress tools.

 | Decision factor | Weight | Verdict |